sahur1/CS1XA3/Assign1/README.md

 Searches all files for lines containing #TODO and puts them in todo.log.

 ###### 4. haskell_errors:
 Searches for all haskell files in the project and compiles them to test for errors which are then stored in error.log.
+If a haskell file doesn't have a main function, it adds a main function temporarily.

 ### Additional Features
 ###### 1. diffs: